jessicatchan/BucketList/README.md

 to decrease code duplication.
 - Improve coupling: refactor the implementation in the createButtons method inside BucketListGUI class.
 Extract method from duplicated code, introducing a helper method to decrease duplication.
-- Increase cohesion in BucketListGUI class by refactoring.
-Currently, the BucketListGUI is responsible for creating the GUI which includes creating the bucketlist, the buttons, a panel and all the acton listener classes.
-It had multiple points of control, thus refactoring, so it follows the single responsiblity principle will increase cohesion.